mk-fg/games/README.rst

   all XPiratez dirs under current one, extracting versioned/cleaned rulesets (to run diff on them) and creating json caches for each.

+- oxce-loadout-manager.py

+  | Script to save/restore armor + loadouts for all soldiers from/to a specific save file.
+  | Useful for mass-switching loadouts for when diff missions require diff armors (e.g. land, sea, infiltration).

 .. _OpenXCOM XPirateZ mod: https://www.ufopaedia.org/index.php/Piratez